chicamhao/Cubes/README.md

 My first step in getting acquainted with procedural geometry and parallel programming.

-Rendering dynamic mathematical mathematical surfaces  at runtime.
+Rendering dynamic mathematical surfaces, up to millions of meshes at reasonable frame rates.

 # Demo
  - Procedural GPU-based approach using compute shader: